jocelynmutso/documentation-test/src/markdown/000_basic_operations/006_reordering.md

 ## Overview

-The order of items can easily be changed via the tree view on the left side of the Composer screen.

 Tree view shows you the current hierarchy of items as they appear both on the Composer side and on the filling side.

-To rearrange the items, simply click on them in the tree view, and then drag and drop them in the desired location.
+To rearrange your form items, simply click on them in the tree view, and then drag and drop them in the desired location.

 ---